dimastatz/deep-signal/README.md

 - Gesture Recognition: Recognize and interpret gestures in live video, enhancing user interaction and engagement in applications like virtual classrooms, gaming, and augmented reality.

-## Availability:
-DeepSignal is available for immediate use and can be accessed on our [project website/link].
-Developers can find comprehensive documentation, tutorials, and an active community support system to facilitate seamless integration into diverse projects.

 # How-To
 [TBD]()